 ‘You’ll have to pick something to transfigure yourself into.
 You’ve chosen the hardest route.
 You won’t be able to master a full self-transfiguration in time, but a partial one could be managed.’

 ‘Don’t get too complex.’
-Salazar drummed his fingers on his chin, batting away his serpent’s tail when it curled round his forehead.
+Salazar drummed his fingers on his chin, batting away his serpent’s tail when it curled around his forehead.
 ‘You only need to breathe for an hour, gills would be enough.’
-The snake’s tail coiled round Salazar’s neck.
-He dragged the serpent off and dropped it on the floor.
+The snake’s tail coiled round Salazar’s neck and he dragged the serpent off and dropped it on the floor.
 ‘Irritating reptile.’

 ‘I guess I’ll just stick with gills, then.’
 Harry glanced at the shelf of books on aquatic creatures.
 ‘Kind of a shame, really.’

 ‘You’re going to have to redesign half of your respiratory system,’ Salazar said.
 ‘If you replace the alveoli and bronchi within your lungs with the filaments of gills you’ll simply have to inhale water to breathe.
 As long as you keep oxygenated water flowing over the filaments you’ll be fine.’